This tutorial covers:

 Conclusion

 In this tutorial, we built a listing application with Vue.js and covered the required steps to write a unit test for its component.
-We then used CircleCI infrastructure to configure a continuous integration pipeline to automate the test.
+We then used CircleCI infrastructure to configure a continuous integration pipeline to automate the testing process.

 I hope that you found this tutorial helpful.
 Check here on GitHub for the complete source code for the project built in this guide.